mostlyharmlessone/cyclic-banded-matrix/README.md

 Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included gauss-jordan.f90).
 The intrinsic operators and calls to the alternate matrix solver are commented out immediately after their respective LAPACK calls, making it easy to switch.

-The algorithm can be run forwards or backwards, with dcbsv.f90, dcbsv_reverse.f90, or both simultaneously using OpenMP with dcbsv_parallel_omp.f90.
-The parallel OMP versions are predictably nearly twice as fast as the non parallel versions.
+The algorithm can be run forwards or backwards, with dcbsv_forward.f90, dcbsv_reverse.f90, or both simultaneously using OpenMP with dcbsv_parallel_omp.f90.
+The parallel OMP versions can be nearly twice as fast as the non parallel versions depending on the parameters.

 A fortran 90 module LapackInterface.f90 is included for compatibility with FORTRAN 77.
 Note that the module only needs to be compiled once and is only needed for LAPACK/BLAS compatibility.